Firm Files Class-Action Lawsuit Against Tobacco Companies

 ST. PAUL, Minn.
 (AP) _ A group of Minnesota smokers sued a number of tobacco companies Wednesday, claiming the companies concealed the addictive nature of nicotine and manipulated nicotine levels to get them hooked.

-Attorneys said the lawsuit is the eighth class-action filed against the industry, joining actions in Alabama, California, Louisiana, New Mexico, New York, Ohio and Pennsylvania.
+Attorneys said the lawsuit is the eighth class action filed against the industry, joining actions in Alabama, California, Louisiana, New Mexico, New York, Ohio and Pennsylvania.

 Those cases are in addition to 13 lawsuits filed by states, including Minnesota, to recover money spent treating tobacco-related illnesses.
+The states also contend the industry has deceived the public for decades about the dangers of smoking.

-The tobacco industry insists nicotine is neither addictive nor manipulated, and says class actions are inappropriate because every smoker reacts differently to cigarettes.
+The tobacco industry insists nicotine is neither addictive nor manipulated, and says class-actions are inappropriate because every smoker reacts differently to cigarettes.

 ``We’re essentially seeing a group of traveling plaintiffs’ lawyers, searching in desperation for a court somewhere that is willing to overlook and essentially disregard the wisdom and experience of courts elsewhere that have recognized that these cases as class actions just cannot work,″ said Philip Morris attorney Michael York.